 How to Reset Tire Pressure Light

 Did you just inflate your tires but the TPMS light is on?
 You may have to reset the system.
-Your vehicle’s TPMS, or tire pressure monitoring system, should always remain active.
-Below, you’ll learn how to reset tire pressure lights, so you can feel confident your new or used car’s tire pressure is ideal for your trips around the CNMI.
+Your vehicle’s TPMS, or Tire Pressure Monitoring System, should always remain active.
+Below, you’ll learn how to reset the tire pressure light, so you can feel confident your new or used car’s tire pressure is ideal for your trips around Mutcho!

 Resetting the TPMS Light: Step-by-Step Guide

 Usually, the TPMS light goes off after the tires are inflated.
 If it stays on, you can try the following steps:

 - Drive at or above 50 mph for about 10 minutes.
 Sometimes, this causes the TPMS sensor to reset the next time the car is turned on.

 - Make sure the car is off.
 Turn the key to “On,” but don’t start the engine.
 Press and hold the TPMS reset button until the light blinks three times.
 You can typically find the reset button under the steering wheel.
 Release the button, then start the car and wait about 20 minutes.
 This should reset the sensor.

 - Over-inflate your tires by 3 PSI, including the spare, then deflate them entirely.
 Afterward, re-inflate the tires to their suggested PSI.

 - Make sure the car is off.
 Disconnect the positive battery cable using a wrench.
 Then, turn the car on and press and hold the horn for three seconds to discharge any remaining power.
 Reconnect the battery and check the TPMS light.

 What Does a Flashing Tire Pressure Light Mean?